-- Approval or denial of the application is a discretionary action by the Commission.
+- 1. Approval or denial of the application is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
-If the Commission denies the application, the Applicant may be required to remove the existing pier, boat lift, and two mooring buoys.
+If the Commission denies the application, the Applicant may be required to remove the pier, boathouse, boat lifts, mooring buoys, and a portion of the storage building and return the premises to their original condition.
 The lessee has no right to a new lease or to renewal of any previous lease. - 2.
 This action is consistent with the "Leading Climate Activism" and "Meeting Evolving Public Trust Needs" Strategic Focus Areas of the Commission's 2021-2025 Strategic Plan. - 3.
 Staff recommends that the Commission find that this activity is exempt from the requirements of the California Environmental Quality Act (CEQA) as a categorically exempt project.
 The project is exempt under Class 1, Existing Facilities; California Code of Regulations, title 2, section 2905, subdivision (a)(2).